Roshrini/mxnet/docs/api/scala/module.md

     val mod = new Module(out)
 ```

-Also specify the `data_names` and `label_names` of your `Symbol`.
-We'll skip those parameters because our `Symbol` follows naming conventions, so the default behavior (data named as `data`, and label named as `softmax_label`) is okay. `context`, which by default is the CPU, is another important parameter.
-You can specify a GPU context or even a list of GPU contexts if you need data parallelization.
+By default, `context` is the CPU.
+If you need data parallelization, you can specify a GPU context or an array of GPU contexts.

 Before you can compute with a module, you need to call `bind()` to allocate the device memory and `initParams()` or `SetParams()` to initialize the parameters.
+If you simply want to fit a module, you don't need to call `bind()` and `initParams()` explicitly, because the fit() function automatically calls them if they are needed.

 ```scala
     mod.bind(dataShapes = train_dataiter.provideData, labelShapes = Some(train_dataiter.provideLabel))
     mod.initParams()
 ```

-Now you can compute with the module using functions like `forward()`, `backward()`, etc. If you simply want to fit a module, you don't need to call `bind()` and `initParams()` explicitly, because the `fit()` function automatically calls them if they are needed.
+Now you can compute with the module using functions like `forward()`, `backward()`, etc.

 ## Training, Predicting, and Evaluating